tingold/pgdog/README.md

 ### Load balancer

 pgDog is an application layer (OSI Level 7) load balancer for PostgreSQL.
 It can proxy multiple replicas (and primary) and distribute transactions.
 It comes with support for multiple strategies, including round robin and random.
+Additionally, it can parse queries and send `SELECT` queries to replicas and all others to the primary.
+This allows to proxy all databases behind a single pgDog deployment.

 &#128216; **[Load balancer](https://pgdog.dev/features/load-balancer)**

 #### Healthchecks and failover

-pgDog maintains a real time list of healthy and unhealthy hosts in its database configuration.
+pgDog maintains a real time list of healthy hosts in its database configuration.
-When a host becomes unhealthy due to a healthcheck failure, it's removed from active rotation and all query traffic is rerouted to other healthy databases.
+When a host fails a healthcheck, it's removed from active rotation and queries are rerouted to other replicas.
 This is analogous to modern HTTP load balancing, except it's at the database layer.

-In the presence of multiple replicas, query re-routing maximizes database availability and protects against intermittent issues like spotty network connectivity and other temporary hardware issues.
+Failover maximizes database availability and protects against intermittent issues like spotty network connectivity and temporary downtime.

 &#128216; **[Healthchecks](https://pgdog.dev/features/healthchecks)**

 ### Transaction pooling

-Like other PostgreSQL poolers, pgDog supports transaction-level connection pooling, allowing thousands (if not hundreds of thousands) of clients to re-use a handful of PostgreSQL server connections.
+Like pgbouncer, pgDog supports transaction-level connection pooling, allowing 1000s (even 100,000s) of clients to reuse just a few PostgreSQL server connections.

 &#128216; **[Transactions](https://pgdog.dev/features/transaction-mode)**

 ### Plugins

-pgDog comes with its own plugin system which allows them to be loaded at runtime using a shared library interface.
+pgDog comes with its own plugin system that loads them at runtime using a shared library interface.
-As long as the plugin can expose a predefined C API, it can be written in any language, including C/C++, Rust, Zig, Go, Python, Ruby, Java, and many more.
+If a plugin can expose a predefined C API, it can be written in any language, including C/C++, Rust, Zig, Go, Python, Ruby, Java, and many more.

 Plugins can be used to route queries to specific databases in a sharded configuration, or to split traffic between writes and reads in a mixed (primary & replicas) deployment.
 The plugin